 - Be administered or recognized by a federal, state or local government agency or court, or by a state or federally licensed hospital, health clinic, or medical doctor.

 How can I get more information?

 If you still have questions about the law, call the Federal Student Aid Information Center at 1-800-4-FED-AID (1-800-433-3243).
 Your personal information is confidential, and you will remain anonymous.

-If you want to find out if a drug rehabilitation program meets the described standards, you need to contact the rehabilitation program.
+If you want to find out if a drug rehabilitation program meets the described standards, contact the rehabilitation program.